Mochi Cake Magic: The World of Japan's Chewy Delight

 The Origin Story of Mochi

 While its exact origins are cloaked in the mists of history, it's well-known that mochi has played a role in Japanese rituals for over a thousand years.
 It began as a food reserved for the elite, owing to the labour-intensive process of its creation.
-With time, as rice became more accessible, so did mochi rice, paving its way into the hearts and homes of the Japanese masses and eventually across the world.
+With time, as rice became more accessible, so did mochi rice.
+This paved its way into the hearts and homes of the Japanese masses and eventually across the world.

 What Is Mochi?
 Understanding the Texture and Taste